 by Robert Palmer

 Robert Palmer is chief analyst and a managing partner for BPO Media, which publishes The Imaging Channel and Workflow magazines.
-He is an independent market analyst and industry consultant with more than 25 years experience in the printing industry covering technology and business sectors for prominent market research firms such as Lyra Research and InfoTrends.
-In December 2012 he formed Palmer Consulting as an independent consultancy focused on transformation, mobility, MPS, and the entire imaging market.
-Palmer is a popular speaker and presents regularly at industry conferences and trade events in the U.S., Europe, and Japan.
+As a market analyst and industry consultant, Palmer has more than 25 years experience in the imaging industry covering technology and business sectors for prominent market research firms such as Lyra Research and InfoTrends.
+Palmer is a popular speaker and he presents regularly at industry conferences and trade events in the U.S., Europe, and Japan.
 He is also active in a variety of imaging industry forums and currently serves on the board of directors for the Managed Print Services Association (MPSA).
 Contact him at firstname.lastname@example.org.